inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 *The data access layer* is responsible for ensuring data integrity, harmonizing data access to different storages as well as fetching and storing the data in the underlying systems.

-The data flow between the layers is strictly limited to some few well-defined objects to ensure a clean separation of concerns.
+The data flow between the layers is strictly limited to a few well-defined objects to ensure a clean separation of concerns.
 The presentation layer communicates with the service layer via a record projection (i.e. a view of a record localised to a specific identity).
 The service layer communicates with the data access layer via a record entity that provides data abstraction, syntactic data validation, and a strong programmatic API.

 !!! tip "Tip: Where do you belong?"